 More commonly referred to as maximized, window fullscreen is any window or program that is using the entire screen but is still a window.
 With computer games, it is not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
 When running a game in window fullscreen mode, you may notice a performance increase and be able to switch between other programs quicker.

-How to exit out of fullscreen
+How to enter and exit fullscreen mode

 2. The fullscreen format is a display format that modifies the original movie to fit the aspect ratio of your TV or other display.
 When a movie is displayed in the full screen format, a notice is shown before the movie starts indicating that the movie has been formatted to fit your screen or TV.
 During this formatting process, the edges of the movie are cut off allowing the movie to fit on your screen and are not displayed how the director originally intended it to be viewed.